Incoming Exchange Student Resources

 1. Language proficiency test scores below the minimum required by UGA?Applicants are allowed to take language proficiency tests as many times as they wish.
 The TOEFL minimum scores are 550 (paper) 214, (CBT) or 80 (iBT).
 IELTS minimum score is 6.5.
 Students who do not meet the minimum required standards in this test can retake the test as long as the scores are submitted to UGA prior to the application deadline.
 For application purposes, the highest score achieved on those tests will be considered by the university.

 2. How to arrive on campus from the Atlanta Hartsfield Airport?Students flying in the state through the Atlanta airport and heading to Athens are encouraged to take the Groome Transportation Shuttle, which is the easiest way to get to the UGA campus.
 The shuttle works on an hourly basis and it stops in different places in Athens.
 For students who plan on living on campus, the closest stop to get off the shuttle is the UGA Georgia Center, which is on campus.
 Tickets can be booked online: select “Arrival Reservations”, fill out the form with personal information and complete the booking process by choosing payment type.

 3. Which orientation sessions are offered?
-Are they mandatory?Incoming international students have two orientations to attend: the International Student Life (ISL) Orientation and the Office of International Education (OIE) Orientation.
-Even though only the second one is required for international exchange students, we strongly recommend that all incoming exchange and sponsored students attend both.
+Are they mandatory?Incoming international students have two mandatory orientations to attend: the International Student Life (ISL) Orientation and the Office of International Education (OIE) Orientation.
+We require that all incoming exchange and sponsored students attend both orientation sessions.
 The ISL orientation for Fall semester is one-week long and for the Spring it is reduced to a couple of days.
 The OIE orientation is always a one-day meeting.
-Note: both orientations are required for sponsored (BSMP) students.